milankathiriya/DSA_CPP/README.md

 ### Lec.
 11.2
 - DMA with Procedural vs. OOP way
-- new, delete Keyword (with constructor & destructor use case)
+- new, delete Operators (with constructor & destructor use case)

 ## Chapter 12 - Template & Vectors